au-ts/libvmm/docs/MANUAL.md

 ### Guest RAM region

-Since the guest does not necessarily know it is being virtualised, it will expect some view of contigious RAM that it can use.
+Since the guest does not necessarily know it is being virtualised, it will expect some view of contiguous RAM that it can use.
 In this example system, we decide to give the guest 256MiB to use as "RAM", however you can provide however much is necessary for your guest.
 At a bare minimum, there needs to be enough memory to place the kernel image and any other associated binaries.
 How